liverwust/blog/_drafts/kde-configuration.md

 ### File Associations

+For all of these: if the MIME type does not already exist, *there is no need to create it*.
+Only change the setting if it already exists.

 Move *Visual Studio Code* to the top spot for all of these MIME types:
 * *application/javascript*
 * *application/xhtml+xml*